What is Soil Health?

 The chemical processes in soil provide essential nutrients for plants.
 Soil pH is a critical component of the chemical process as it affects nutrient availability.
 Any changes in soil pH must be addressed, before the planting is established; failure to adjust soil pH to optimal levels for the crop will seriously impact plant establishment as well as future crop production.
 Soil pH adjustment is more difficult after a perennial crop is established and may reduce the success of the planting.

 Chemical processes also includes both macronutrients (nutrients needed in larger quantities, such as N, P and K), secondary nutrients like Ca, Mg and S, and micronutrients required in smaller quantities (such as B and Zn); specific recommendations have been developed for correcting deficiencies of these nutrients essential for berry crop production.

 The physical processes of soil may be limited by inherent or dynamic qualities; some of these may be remediated; others may not.

 - Internal drainage – poor internal drainage reduces root growth and function and may support disease development.

-- Water availability – is a function of soil texture, soil organic matter content and effects rooting depth.
+- Water availability is a function of soil texture, soil organic matter content, and rooting depth.

-- Soil aggregate (crumbs) stability – is a function of adequate soil organic matter which generates humates and other substances that hold soil aggregates together and contribute to good soil tilth.
+- Soil aggregate (crumbs) stability – is a function of adequate soil organic matter which generates humates and other substances that hold soil particles together and contribute to good soil tilth.